 Impacts on any data processors your business uses

-If your organisation relies on outside companies to act as data processors of information you control, it’s your responsibility, as the data controller, to ensure that they are equipped to deal with SARs.
+If your organisation relies on outside companies to act as data processors of information you control, it’s your responsibility, as the data controller, to deal with SARs and the processor should provide support as required.
+You should have contractual terms in place with your processors, including terms around dealing with subject access requests.
 For an explanation of the difference between data controllers and data processors, please see our guide to personal data.

 Can an organisation charge for a subject access request?